Kushalshakya/periodic-table/README.md

 2. Ensure that you have a web server set up to serve the HTML file.
 3. Open the `index.html` file in your web browser to access the Periodic Table.

-## Project Structure

-- `index.html`: The main HTML file that displays the Periodic Table.
-- `resources/style.css`: The project's CSS file for styling.
-- `resources/js/App.js`: The JavaScript file that fetches data from the API and updates the UI.
-- `resources/images/chemistry-logo.jpg`: The project's favicon.

 ## Usage

 1. Open the project in a web browser.